Japan holidays overview

 Self-guided walking along Japanís ancient Nakasendo trail

-Best time to go to Japan
+Best time to go on holiday to Japan

 Itís a four season place to holiday, with nothing too extreme to deal with and so there isnít necessarily a best time to visit Japan.
 It is worth nothing however that the climate varies significantly from the mountainous north to the subtropical islands of the south.
 The gorgeous cherry blossoms dramatically take centre stage in spring, but less well-known, the autumn leaf turning season is glorious in November.
 And, of course, winter snows bring visitors galore to play in the powder.
 Read more about the best time to go to Japan.